The words of the Wise experience, and how to to write them.

 They can choose to hold their money as cash, which is how money is typically held.
 They can also choose to switch their cash to either:

-If they switch, they can still send and spend their money as usual.
+If customers switch a balance (as opposed to a Jar), they can still send and spend their money as usual.

 Auto Conversions is a feature that lets customers pick a desired exchange rate between 2 eligible currencies, plus an amount to convert.
 Wise then automatically converts the money when the desired rate is met.